 It would be difficult for anyone watching Becoming Bulletproof not to think it’s time we all demanded to know why there aren’t more opportunities in film and TV for people with disabilities.
 Not just by increasing the number of roles and portrayals on screen – issues that have been raised time and again in the UK and the US and that have seen some moves towards greater equality, includingrecently at the BBC – but also when it comes to jobs right across the industry.

 Lawrence Carter-Long, an authority on the history of people with disabilities in film and TV who works for the federal National Council on Disability and has researched the subject extensively, says this latest documentary is a step in the right direction but that much more needs to be done in the mainstream entertainment and film sectors.
-“It’s improving but that’s not saying much because the situation has been pretty dismal,” says Carter-Long, who has a disability
+“It’s improving but that’s not saying much because the situation has been pretty dismal,” says Carter-Long, who has a disability.

 Even with a growth in the number of disabled characters, (“we’re not even talking actors”), the status quo is a long way off reflecting the disabled population (19%-20% in the US according to the last census).
 Research consistently shows, Carter-Long points out, that the proportion of disabled characters on screen “hovers at around 1%”.